GSA/Section508.gov/_pages/training/2022-08-17-iaaf-agenda.md

 <li><strong><a href='https://www.accessibilityoz.com/products/ozart/'>AccessibilityOz</a></strong>: AccessibilityOz ART is an innovative accessibility reporting tool that makes it easy to comprehensively report on and maximize your site or app's accessibility.
 For more information, contact: <a href='mailto:gian@accessibilityoz.com'>Gian Wild </a>.</li>
 <li><strong><a href='https://www.Allyant.com'>Allyant (CommonLook)</a></strong> (Find in GSA Schedule GS-35F-0161V): We offer many accessibility services and software solutions, spanning print and digital document remediation services, document remediation software, and digital accessibility auditing.
 For more information, contact: <a href='mailto:dsullivan@allyant.com'>Daniel Sullivan </a>.</li>
 <li><strong><a href='https://www.AudioDescribe.com'>Audio Description Associates, LLC</a></strong> (Find in GSA Schedule GS-10F-0490X): Audio description: production, training, consultation.
 If captioning is also required, we provide captioning through a subcontract with VITAC.
 For more information, contact: <a href='mailto:jsnyder@audiodescribe.com'>Joel Snyder </a>.</li>
-<li><strong><a href='https://www.e-508.com'>e-GovMarket, LLC</a></strong>: e-508 provides instant pricing, tracking and payment for document accessibility remediation.
+<li><strong>e-GovMarket, LLC</strong>: e-508 provides instant pricing, tracking and payment for document accessibility remediation.
 Users can search for prices from a marketplace of small firms, establish BPAs, and select standards.
 For more information, contact: <a href='mailto:tturner@e-govmarket.com'>Tracye Turner </a>.</li>
 <li><strong><a href='https://equidox.co/'>Equidox Software Company</a></strong>: Equidox enables PDF accessibility through intelligent, automated solutions.
 Our software integrates automation to make remediation 90% faster for novice or pro users.
 Usable on-prem or cloud-based.
 For more information, contact: <a href='mailto:nina@onixnet.com'>Nina Overdorff </a>.</li>
 <li><strong><a href='https://speechtotextcaptioning.org/'>Global Alliance of Speech-to-Text Captioning</a></strong>: Join us at the Global Alliance of Speech-to-Text Captioning!
 You will learn about different captioning methods and what to look for when procuring captioning services.
 We are a 501(c)(6) nonprofit.
 For more information, contact: <a href='mailto:info@speechtotextcaptioning.org'>Jennifer Schuck </a>.</li>
 <li><strong><a href='https://iaccessible.com/'>iAccessible</a></strong>: At iAccessible, we perform automated testing and streamlined manual testing based on statistical sampling techniques to get the best accessibility conformance results.
 For more information, contact: <a href='mailto:lvelarde@optimalsolutionsgroup.com'>Luis Velarde</a>.</li>